-Dining on the rails is a tradition dating back to the mid-to-late 19th Century, when railroads across the country began offering meal service as an alternative to the roadhouses that were located at their water stops.
-As competition among the railroads increased, dining car service was taken to new levels, and today a fascination with this tradition continues.
+Dining on the rails is a tradition dating back to the mid-to-late 19th Century when railroads across the country began offering meal service as an alternative to the roadhouses that were located at their water stops.
+As the competition among the railroads increased, dining car service was taken to new levels, and today a fascination with this tradition continues.

 Conway Scenic Railroad North Conway NH

 The Notch Train, dating to 1874, provides New England’s most scenic rail journey, a slow but spectacular 5½-hour out-and-back trip from North Conway to Crawford Notch.
 Accompanying live commentary recounts the railroad’s history and folklore.
 Reservations are required.
 Dogs OK in coach class.

 The same company operates the antique steam-powered Valley Train (April to October; coach/1st class/dome/dining car from $18/23/27/38), which makes a shorter journey through Mt Washington Valley, stopping in Conway and Bartlett.
 Sunset trains, dining trains, and other special events are all available.
 Fares are reduced for kids aged 12 and under.